 I hope you have come away from these best eyeshadow dupes with a good dupe for yourself!
 There’s loads of amazing eyeshadows out there, it’s all about finding the right ones.
 If you think there are any eyeshadow dupes that should be included in this guide, please drop me a line!
 You know how I love hearing from you all:)

-- The Best Highlighters for Pale Skin in 2020
+- The Best Setting Powders for Dry Skin in 2020